Are you creating content or stories?

 Difference between creating content and narrating stories

-All stories are good content, but all contents are not good stories.
+All stories are good content pieces, but all content pieces are not good stories.

 When we think about content, we tend to intermingle them with our idea of stories and narratives, but they are not the same.
-Narratives come with a structure, flow and relatability which need to be weaved into the content piece to evoke emotions and engagement.
+Narratives come with a structure, flow and relatability which can be woven into the content piece to evoke emotions and engagement.

 While narratives are more engaging, your customers also don't want to read a novel when they're looking for consumable information on your product or service.
 They want concise, well-written content that provides them with what they need quickly and easily.
 That doesn't mean you can't tell a story; it just means you need to be strategic and creative about how you do it.